busserull/krite/README.md

-# KriteSys v2
+# Krite

-KriteSys v2 is a web based system where users ("kveg") can log on, see their balance, and purchase various products sold at Dypet.
+Krite is a web based system where users ("kveg") can log on, see their balance, and purchase various products sold at Dypet.

 They can also pay for a sauna session, or buy a sauna season pass.